 There is no denying that comics have become mainstream.
 With Disney buying Marvel, and multiple superhero movies coming out each year, comic books and their characters have moved from geek culture to mainstream pop culture.
 But despite that, there are loads of people who say they don’t like comic books.
 However I think that’s because they have never stepped into a comic book shop in their life, and think comics are only about superheroes.
 Well, I’m here to tell you they most certainly are not just about superheroes.
 And today I’m bringing you ten of my favorites!

 There are advantages and disadvantages to buying trades over issues, and vice versa.
 I prefer trades, because they give me a longer read, as opposed to issues that can be read in a matter of minutes.
 Trades also store better on shelves.
-The downside is that trades cost more than a single issue, so you will invest more money for perhaps a story you end up not liking.
-You can buy one issue for $3.99 or so, and find out you don’t like a story, and decide not to continue with the series, where as you can spend about $14.99 on a trade and not like it.
+The downside is that trades cost more than a single issue, issues typically cost $3.99, where trades are $14.99-$29.99 or so.
+Due to this, sometimes I will buy one issue of something to see if I like it, then wait until a trade comes out to finish the story.

 With so many different comic books out there, where to begin?
 How to find something that sparks your interest?
 Well, there are several ways.
-You can ask/accept help from those who work at comic book stores.
-When someone asked if I needed any help, I said I was just looking for something new to read, and they asked what I was into, and I said that I liked period pieces, especially westerns with a twist, which is how I learned about one series in this list.
+You can ask for help from comic book store employees or just peruse the shelves.
+One time when someone asked if I needed any help, I said I was just looking for something new to read, and they asked what I was into, and I said that I liked period pieces, especially westerns with a twist, which is how I learned about one series in this list.
 You can also just browse titles either in the trade section or the issues section.
-I totally judge comics based on their titles, and artwork.
+I totally judge comics based on their titles and artwork.
 If a title peeks my interest I’ll pick it up and see if I dig the artwork.
 I’ll also look at the issues section, because unlike trades, these are typically displayed with the covers out, so you can see what you’re getting into just based on artwork.
 I will usually look at the issues and then if something looks interesting, I will look to see if a trade of it already exists, or I’ll make note of it and find out when a trade is coming out.

 Now time for the list!
 I will make the note that all of these are violent in some manner.
 The following aren’t in any real order, and you will find some technical “superheroes” but with a slight twist, and nearly all are period works.
 I have also provided links to various sites if you wish to purchase any of the listed comics.